aliBenhenia/Tripnest/README.md

-# Trivalo App
+# Gomorroco App

-Trivalo is a modern web application built using **Next.js**.
+Gomorroco is a modern web application built using **Next.js**.
 It offers a seamless user experience with high performance, scalability, and an intuitive UI.

 ## 🚀 Features